Age verification

 The time to act is now, and the technology is here.

-As we’ve discussed, the key is to strike a balance between the level of data required for age verification and the user's expectations and tolerance for friction.
-By aligning this process with the platform's risk level and user expectations, businesses can create a more satisfying and efficient user experience that is low in friction while ensuring compliance with age-related regulations.
+As we’ve discussed, the key is to strike a balance between the level of data required for age verification and the user’s expectations and tolerance for friction.
+By aligning this process with the platform’s risk level and user expectations, businesses can create a more satisfying and efficient user experience that is low in friction while ensuring compliance with age-related regulations.
+This is where proportionality in age assurance makes a big difference.

 It’s critical that online platforms, regulators, and safety tech providers work together to create a balanced approach that protects platforms’ commercial interests while ensuring compliance and ultimately creates a safer, more inclusive, and user-friendly online environment for all.